 - 4. A parent should provide his/her child with the resources needed to complete class work. - 5.
-A parent should assist his/her child in being healthy, neat, and clean. - A parent must bring to the attention of the school authorities any problem or condition which affects his/her child or other children of the school. - 7.
+A parent should assist his/her child in being healthy, neat, and clean. - 6.
+A parent must bring to the attention of the school authorities any problem or condition which affects his/her child or other children of the school. - 7.
 A parent must ensure his/her child does not bring inappropriate or contraband items to school. - 8.
 A parent should discuss report card and work assignments with his/her child and monitor student academic progress in the FOCUS system (www.suwannee.k12.fl.us). - 9.
-A parent must ensure that the school has up-to-date home, work, and emergency telephone numbers. - 10.
+A parent must ensure that the school has up-to-date demographic and contact information in the FOCUS Parent Portal. - 10.
 A parent must ensure that current emergency health care information regarding his/her child is on file with the school. - 11.
 A parent should communicate with the school (i.e., talk to child's teacher, return requested forms, etc.). - 12.
 A parent should ensure all school issued materials are taken care of and used properly.